Joeccp/SBA/docs/seatStatusOverride.md

 A coordinate expression can be:
 1. A single seat coordinate (E.g. `1A`, `2B`, `P35`, `35P`,`99Z`), or
-2. Two seat coordinates separated by a comma (`:`), represents a rectangular range of seats, representing the start and end of an area of seats (area may not be a rectangle).
+2. Two seat coordinates separated by a comma (`:`), represents a rectangular range of seats.
    - These two coordinates form a diagonal of a rectangular area.
    - These two coordinates MUST NOT be the same seat.
    - The two coordinates must be two COMPLETE coordinates.